univec-ai/postvec/web/docs/concepts/modes.md

 # Embedded vs remote

-This site leads with embedded mode: inference on the database host, no outbound embedding API, no account.
-Remote mode uses a separately operated ninference fleet, which is the shape for GPU or distributed inference and for organisation deployments that serve the private catalogue from that fleet.
+This site leads with embedded mode: inference on the database host.
+The extension, CLI and packages are under the PostgreSQL License.
+Remote mode uses a separately operated ninference fleet (community and organisation licenses) for GPU or distributed inference and for organisation deployments that serve the private catalogue from that fleet.

 `postvec.mode` is cluster-wide and POSTMASTER.
 Changing it requires a restart.
 SQL, the job queue, retry policy and the gRPC wire contract